dita-community/dita-utilities/README.md

 with multiple sibling topics, and "bursts" the topics to separate files and also generates a map that references the burst topics.
 Provides the option to limit the depth of bursting.

-Enhancements generously made possible by The Content Era[http://thecontentera.com].
+Enhancements generously made possible by [The Content Era](http://thecontentera.com).

 Code is under src/xslt/burst-topics.